 In the blind man's eyes when he cries?

 Invincible is the tenth studio album recorded by Michael Jackson.
 Recording for the album commenced in October 1997 and was completed in September 2001.
 It was released through Epic Records on October 30, 2001.

-It is his last studio album to be released during his lifetime, and the last non-compilation album to be composed entirely of original material.
+It is Jackson's last studio album to be released during his lifetime, and his last non-compilation album to be composed entirely of original material.
 It is perhaps most notorious for the Executive Meddling behind its development.

-To say Jackson was pissed would be an Understatement.
+To say Jackson was pissed would be an understatement.
 He hurled several insults at Sony, particularly Tommy Molotta, the CEO of the music division at the time, essentially saying that they were, to paraphrase, "holding him and the rest of their black artists back".
-He also, with the exception of "You Rock My World", refused to appear in any other music video for the album ("Cry", which was released as a single and the only other one to get a video, doesn't feature him in it), and, save for two Milestone Celebration concerts and a 9/11 charity concert he organized, did not tour at all to promote the album (which would also come back to bite him, as he went to court over it in 2002).
+He also, with the exception of "You Rock My World", refused to appear in any other music video for the album ("Cry", which was released as a single and the only other one to get a video, doesn't feature him in it), and, save for two Milestone Celebration concerts and a 9/11 charity concert he organized, did not tour at all to promote the album.
 In response, Sony refused to renew Jackson's contract, only releasing the Greatest Hits Album Number Ones because it was the last album Jackson owed them.

 Not to be confused with the comic book of the same name.

 - "Unbreakable" (6:26)

 - "Break Of Dawn" (5:32)